jagadeesh312/daily-code-log/README.md

 Refined logic flow so questions → analysis → answers feel more natural.
 Cleaned up earlier code and removed unnecessary parts to keep things light.
 Thought about how the AI should think, not just what it should say.
 That’s a big leap.
+## Day 10 - 2026-01-24
+Reviewed the existing project structure and cleaned up small inconsistencies Refined logic and naming to keep the code readable and future-proof Tested previous features to ensure everything still behaves as expected Mentally planned the next upgrade path instead of rushing into random code